 As the function that deals directly with those third-party providers, procurement is best placed to take on this challenge.
 But the procurement teams of many companies within the chemical industry are not set up for it.

-A supplier’s environmental performance is not a significant factor in most procurement functions’ purchasing decisions – even if we put cost, speed, and regulatory compliance to one side.
-Just 37% of the companies in the research list the environmental impact of a product or service as one of their top three additional criteria.
-Even fewer – 33% – consider the environmental impact of logistics and transportation.
+A supplier’s decarbonisation performance is not a significant factor in most procurement functions’ purchasing decisions – even if we put cost, speed, and regulatory compliance to one side.
+Just 37% of the companies in the research list the impact of a product or service as one of their top three additional criteria.
+Even fewer – 33% – consider the climate impact of logistics and transportation.

-This suggests that suppliers’ green credentials are being ignored, which will do nothing to encourage progress.
-If shifting to greener products, services and logistics arrangements does not improve suppliers’ chances of winning a contract, they are unlikely to do it.
+This suggests that suppliers’ decarbonisation credentials are being ignored, which will do nothing to encourage progress.
+If transforming products, services and logistics arrangements does not improve suppliers’ chances of winning a contract, they are unlikely to do it.

 But that could be a mistake:

-• 65% of the companies in the chemical industry survey have turned away a potential provider because they were worried about upsetting sustainability-conscious customers
+- 65% of the companies in the chemical industry survey have turned away a potential provider because they were worried about upsetting climate-conscious customers

-• 57% have at least once rejected a potential provider because of concerns about emissions trading system-related costs
+- 57% have at least once rejected a potential provider because of concerns about GHG emissions trading system-related costs

-• 51% have done this because of emissions-related tariffs
+- 51% have done this because of GHG emissions-related tariffs

-The research also shows that when it comes to logistics in particular, procurement functions are occasionally getting tough on environmental issues: 31% have rejected an LSP that did not supply reliable emissions data, and 29% say they have done this more than once.
+The research also shows that when it comes to logistics in particular, procurement functions are occasionally getting tough on climate issues: 31% have rejected an LSP that did not supply reliable GHG emissions data, and 29% say they have done this more than once.

-Tellingly, the companies within the chemical industry that are most likely to think about green criteria during the procurement process are the ones that are further ahead on implementation of their emissions reduction plans: 47% regularly consider logistics-related environmental concerns during their procurement processes, for instance, compared with just 33% across all the businesses we surveyed.
+Tellingly, the companies within the chemical industry that are most likely to think about decarbonisation criteria during the procurement process are the ones that are further ahead on implementation of their GHG emissions reduction plans: 47% regularly consider logistics-related climate concerns during their procurement processes, for instance, compared with just 33% across all the businesses we surveyed.

 Putting procurement decisions to work

 To make a difference, procurement needs to be able to influence strategic decisions about the company’s climate strategy.
-Only 20% of businesses within the chemical industry say their procurement function is among the most impactful members of their sustainability committee (compared with 40% for legal and compliance and 34% for finance and accounting).
-Businesses need to find a way to bring procurement into the sustainability discussion.
+Only 20% of businesses within the chemical industry say their procurement function is among the most impactful members of their decarbonisation committee (compared with 40% for legal and compliance and 34% for finance and accounting).
+Businesses need to find a way to bring procurement into the decarbonisation discussion.

 Procurement decisions: start with logistics and move on from there

-Rebalancing those incentives will put the procurement team in a strong position to press suppliers on their environmental credentials.
-Logistics services providers will be a good place to start: the chemicals companies in the research attributed on average nearly a quarter of their scope 3 emissions to upstream logistics, transportation and storage activities.
+Rebalancing those incentives will put the procurement team in a stronger position to press suppliers on their decarbonisation credentials.
+Logistics services providers will be a good place to start: the chemicals companies in the research attributed on average nearly a quarter of their Scope 3 emissions to upstream logistics, transportation and storage activities.

 For more information on this topic: